 As another example, let’s say the partners agree that the receivables expected to be collected in the partnership is $88,000 instead of the $100,000 in gross receivables.

-When you create the journal entry in the formation of the partnership, DO NOT VALUE THE A/R ACCOUNT AT $88,000.
-You must still value it at its gross amount, $100,000.
-After all, if customers owed the sole proprietor $100,000 in accounts receivables, the same customers are still going to owe the partnership the same $100,000.
+When you create the journal entry in the formation of the partnership, do not value the A/R account at $88,000.
+You must still value it at its gross amount of $100,000.
+After all, if customers owed the sole proprietor $100,000 in accounts receivable, the same customers are still going to owe the partnership the same $100,000.
 It’s just that the partners have agreed that only $88,000 of the gross receivables is expected to be collected.
-Thus, this $88,000 is really the Net Accounts Receivables.
+Thus, this $88,000 is really the net accounts receivable.

-To resolve this, just show transfer the full $100,000 into the A/R account, and change the AFDA account to $12,000.
+To resolve this, just transfer the full $100,000 into the A/R account, and change the AFDA account to $12,000.

-Once you do this, the new net accounts receivables will be:
+Once you do this, the new net accounts receivable will be:

-Net Receivables = A/R – AFDA
+Net receivables = A/R – AFDA

-Net Receivables = $100,000 - $12,000 (the new AFDA agreed to by the partners)
+Net receivables = $100,000 - $12,000 (the new AFDA agreed to by the partners)

-Net Receivables = $88,000
+Net receivables = $88,000

-Note the A/R is still shown as $100,000 but the AFDA changes from the $5,000 value in the sole proprietorship to the $12,000 value in the new partnership.
-And the amount expected to be collected becomes $88,000.
+Note that the A/R is still shown as $100,000, but the AFDA changes from the $5,000 value in the sole proprietorship to the $12,000 value in the new partnership.
+Thus, the amount expected to be collected is $88,000.

-More specifically:
+Determining the various accounts’ respective values means (more specifically):

 Cash comes over at the value shown on the sole proprietor’s balance sheet, unless the problem states otherwise.

 A/R and AFDA should be treated as discussed above.
-Note the AFDA can change.
+Note that the AFDA can change.

 The values of inventory and equipment can be changed by the partners.
 New values will be provided.